 You can also check out: my history with JRPGs

 This is a post I was gonna do sooner or later but kept postponing and postponing it until… well, until Kai from Deluscar was kind enough to remind me of it.
 So I guess this is as good a time as any to write about this.
 And by “this”, I mean how I got started with visual novels, what I thought of them, what sparked that initial fire in me, and so on.
-Some of this information is already out there in the wild, scattered on Twitter, Reddit and buried somewhere in the depths of certain forums, but I figured it would be nice to have it all in one place.

 In other words, story time!
 Please bear with me as I reminisce about the last 10 years of my life.
 Like some old man.